Flat-Coated Retriever Breed Summary

 |Other Names||Flatcoat, Flattie, Flatte, Canine Peter Pan|

 These guys LOVE to be around water, so for ‘hoomans’ that don’t like the sound of mud and water being trodden through their houses, it’s probably not the ideal breed.
-But for those that don’t mind this, they will make a fantastic pet.
+But for those that don’t mind this, they make a fantastic pet.
 Flat-Coated Retriever's also mature very slowly, meaning they possess puppy-like traits a lot longer than other breeds.
 They have a fantastic amount of energy and resilience and need an owner who also has a similar lifestyle.
-Because of their high-intelligence, they are also pretty easy to train and teach new skills and tricks, that you could potentially show off to your friends or at competitions!
-They love to be around people, so need someone to be with them for most of the day.
+Because of their high intelligence, they are also pretty easy to train and teach new skills and tricks, that you could potentially show off to your friends or at competitions!
+They love to be around people, so need someone to be with them most of the day.
 If you do leave these guys by themselves, they will turn into very skilful escape-artists and will try everything in their power to try and get out!
-But for those that are comfortable with a high-maintenance doggy, they will make a great family pet.
+But for those that are comfortable with a high-maintenance dog, they will make a great family pet.

 It’s thought that Flat-Coated Retriever's may have come to exist about 200 years ago and that dogs such as the Newfoundland could be a part of the ancestry of the breed!
 It’s believed that Canadian fisherman bought a similar style of dog with them to Britain and bred them with a Collie, in order to create the breed that we know today.
 In 1864, Mr J Hull established the first breeding programme which is said to be the beginning of the success for this particular group of dogs.
 As WW1 approached, breeding began to slow, and numbers of many breeds fell dramatically with this breed nearly disappearing altogether!
 It’s taken a while to get this breed to grow again, although these guys are nowhere near as popular as their cousins, the golden retrievers, they still have a solid fanbase which we think you should join if you haven’t already!